-If you are modifying $process_bug.cgi$ in any way, do not change the code that is bounded by DO_NOT_CHANGE blocks.
+If you are modifying process_bug.cgi in any way, do not change the code that is bounded by DO_NOT_CHANGE blocks.
 Doing so could compromise security, or cause your installation to stop working entirely.

-For a list of possible field names, look in data/versioncache for the list called @::log_columns.
+For a list of possible field names, look at the bugs table in the database.
 If you need help writing custom rules for your organization, ask in the newsgroup.